 since our language is the best tool which captures

-everything that is important to us and excludes nothing that
+everything important to us and excludes nothing that is

 language patterns serve to differentiate the psychical

 Relevant in general and the psyche in particular.
 According

 to their meaning, these differentiations are then

 relative or 0 (insignificant).

 This classification includes everything that is psychologically relevant and, in contrast to university psychology, it goes beyond what can only be scientifically ascertained, because that is only part of what the psyche is.

 (This is thoroughly discussed in the parts `Metapsychology' and `Psychology´.)

 "Inversions" (the confusion of the Relative and Absolute) are seen as the main cause of mental illness.
 In the section 'Metapsychiatry', I show how these inversions generate strange Absolutes, which then form second-rate, strange realities such as mental illnesses.